Paper Bags: Advocating for Market-Based Policy, Consumer Choice

-Taxing Paper Bags is a Solution in Search of a Problem
+Taxing and Banning Paper Bags is a Solution in Search of a Problem

 Paper is not part of the problem communities are trying to solve.
-In 2017, 65.8 percent of all paper consumed in the U.S. was recovered for recycling, and the recovery rate has met or exceeded 63 percent for the past nine years.
+In 2019, 66.2 percent of all paper consumed in the U.S. was recovered for recycling, and the recycling rate has met or exceeded 63 percent every year since 2009.

-- Paper bag taxes discourage consumers from using products that are recyclable, compostable, made of recycled material, and reusable.
+- Paper bag taxes and bans discourage consumers from using products that are recyclable, compostable, made of recycled material, and reusable.

-- Bag taxes create distortions in the free flow of recyclable goods, disrupting an already successful paper recycling system.
+- Bag taxes and bans create distortions in the free flow of recyclable goods, disrupting an already successful paper recycling system.